 Penis fracture: Is it possible?

-A penis fracture is a painful injury.
-Signs might include a cracking sound, immediate loss of the erection, or the development of dark bruising of the penis due to blood escaping the cylinder.
 Sometimes the tube that drains urine from the body (urethra) is damaged as well, and blood might be visible at the urinary opening of the penis.

 A penis fracture requires urgent medical attention.
 The injury can usually be diagnosed with a physical exam, but additional testing such as an ultrasound may be needed.
 Prompt surgical repair is typically recommended.